 You are expected to show up to every class, and on time.
 Missing lessons and lateness will interfere with learning and hence affect your grade.
 Since there is a large emphasis on teamwork you will be required not to disrupt your fellow student's creativity and to be considerate.
-No ringing cell-phones, no text messaging and no eating during class.
-All assignments will be presented printed; no handwritten assignments.
+No ringing cell-phones and no eating during class.